DesignSafe-CI/DS-User-Guide/user-guide/docs/usecases/README.md

 # DesignSafe Use Case Template

 > [!IMPORTANT]
-> The screenshots reference a deprecated repository, [DS_Use_Case_template](https://github.com/DesignSafe-CI/DS_Use_Case_template/).
-Use [DS-User-Guide](https://github.com/DesignSafe-CI/DS-User-Guide/) instead.
+> The screenshots reference a deprecated repository, [DS_Use_Case_template].
+Use [DS-User-Guide] instead.

-## A guide to adding your use case project
+## A Guide to Adding Your Use Case Project

-1. The PI should Fork the DS Use Case template from the GitHub [repo](https://github.com/DesignSafe-CI/DS-User-Guide/) to their own account.
+1. The Principal Investigator (PI) should [Fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) the [DS User Guide repo][DS-User-Guide] to their own account.
 If prompted, select an organziation to create the fork.

     ![fork](docs/images/00-fork.png)

     ![forking](docs/images/01-forking.png)

-    The PI can later add their students as collaborators in the settings page:
+    The PI can later [add their students as collaborators in the Settings page](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-access-to-your-personal-repositories/inviting-collaborators-to-a-personal-repository):

     ![collaborator](docs/images/collaborator.png)

+2. GitHub will create a forked repo in your user account.

+    > [!NOTE]
-1. GitHub will create a forked repo in your user account.
-Note, the new repo will say it was forked from the original [https://github.com/DesignSafe-CI/DS-User-Guide/](https://github.com/DesignSafe-CI/DS-User-Guide/).
+    > The new repo will say it was forked from the original [DS-User-Guide].

     ![forked-repo](docs/images/02-forked-repo.png)

-1. Navigate to your use case folder, which is located in the `docs` folder.
+3. Navigate to your use case folder, which is located in the `user-guide/docs/usecases` folder.
 The folders are named after the PI, so find the folder with your name to edit your template. **Always check you are only editing your use case folder**.

     ![PI use case folder](docs/images/03-pi-usecase-folder.png)

-1. Click on the `usecase.md` file in your usecase folder to edit your usecase.
+4. Click on the `usecase.md` file in your usecase folder to [Edit](https://docs.github.com/en/repositories/working-with-files/managing-files/editing-files) your use case.

+    > [!NOTE]
+    > The document is written in plain text, but also supports [Markdown syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

     ![Edit usecase md](docs/images/04-edit-usecasemd.png)

     ![Edited usecase](docs/images/05-edit-usecase.png)

-1. Once you have completed editing your use case, you save your changes by commiting.
+5. Once you have completed editing your use case, you save your changes by commiting.
 Scroll down to the bottom of the page and type a descriptive phrase explaining the changes you have made and click "Commit changes".
-These changes will be saved only on your repo and will not be reflected in the original DS Use Case repository until you create a pull request.
+These changes will be saved only on your repo and will not be reflected in the [original DS User Guide repo][DS-User-Guide] until you create a Pull Request (PR) (that step is explained later).

     ![commit edits](docs/images/06-commit-usecase-edits.png)

-1. To add images to your use case, navigate to your use case folder and select `img` folder. **Ensure that you are in your usecase `img` folder** before adding images.
+6. To add images to your use case, navigate to your use case folder and select the `img` folder. **Ensure that you are in your usecase `img` folder** before adding images.

     ![img folder](docs/images/07-img-folder.png)

     ![add image](docs/images/08-add-img.png)

-1. Select image files (you can select multiple files) and click add.
-Once the images are added as shown below, type a descriptive commit message and click `Commit Changes` to add relevant images to your folder.
+7. [Select image files (you can select multiple files) and upload.](https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository) Once the images are added, type a descriptive commit message and click "Commit changes" to add relevant images to your folder.

     ![upload image](docs/images/09-upload-image.png)

-1. To insert the image in your `usecase.md` file, use the following command:
+8. To insert the image in your `usecase.md` file, add code like this into the text:

-    ```
+    ```md
     ![alternate text](image-location.png)
     ```

    In this case, we added an image called `mpm-algorithm.png`, which is located in the use case folder `img`.
 We can reference it in the text using:

-    ```
+    ```md
     ![mpm algorithm](img/mpm-algorithm.png)
     ```

+   > [!NOTE]
-   > Note: Use relative path `img/mpm-algorithm.png`, **do not use full paths** (e.g., "https://github.com/DesignSafe-CI/DS-User-Guide/user-guide/docs/usecases/kumar/img/mpm-algorithm.png").
+   > Use a relative path `img/mpm-algorithm.png`, **do not use a full path** (e.g., [`https://github.com/DesignSafe-CI/DS-User-Guide/user-guide/docs/usecases/kumar/img/mpm-algorithm.png`](https://github.com/DesignSafe-CI/DS-User-Guide/user-guide/docs/usecases/kumar/img/mpm-algorithm.png)).

-   You can use the preview tab to check images and text formatting before commiting your changes.
+   You can use the "Preview" tab to check images and text formatting before commiting your changes.

    ![preview image](docs/images/11-preview-img.png)